 3. Understanding Specifications

 Details are important for any team, but they could not be more important when it comes to engineering and creating new products.
 Misunderstanding of specifications is a common issue when managing an engineering team.
-And while Kanban itself does not really address this problem, using a digital Kanban board like Teamhood will greatly assist you in this matter.
+And while Kanban itself does not really address this problem, using an online Kanban board like Teamhood will greatly assist you in this matter.

 Simply add all the important information related to projects and tasks to the task details.
 This will always be live and visible to all your team members.
 Making sure important specs do not get lost in an e-mail somewhere.
 You can detail your task cards with anything from simple assignments and dues dates, to attaching and discussing important specifications and details required for a new product.